lullaby6/utils-data-pack/README.md

 Example:

 ```
-/execute as @s if predicate utils:is/on_fire run say I' am on fire D:
+/execute as @s if predicate utils:is/on_fire run say I am on fire D:
 ```